WTFox/pg_compare/README.rst

 ::

-    pg-compare --help
+    (pg-compare) ➜  pg_compare git:(master) pg-compare --help
     Usage: pg-compare [OPTIONS]

+      This is used to compare two databases.
+Takes two connection strings.
+One it considers truth and another to test against it.
+Used to determine the difference in two databases.

     Options:
+      -a, --truthdb TEXT              Connection string for database to consider truth.
+      -b, --testdb TEXT               Connection string for database to test.
-      -a, --all                       Run all comparisons.
+      -e, --everything                Run all comparisons.
       -s, --select [catalogs|columns|indexes|pks|rowcounts|tables]
                                       Select specific comparisons to run.
-      -o, --outfile TEXT              Specify a csv file to be created for failed comparisons.
+      -o, --outfile PATH              Specify a csv file to be created for failed comparisons.
       --help                          Show this message and exit.

 ::

-    pg-compare --all
+    pg-compare -a "host='scranton1' dbname='manager_db' user='mscott' password='improv1!'" -b "host='scranton2' dbname='manage_db' user='dshrute' password='beetsBSG'"
     ********************************************************************************
                             === PG-COMPARE ===